Administrative Letters Washington County School District Logo

 (4) on-street driving instruction (5 hours driving/6 hour observation)

-Only Washington County School District registered students may be in the Washington County School District Driver Education program, drive district driver education vehicles, or use district simulators.
+Registered public school students may be in the Washington County School District Driver Education program, drive district driver education vehicles, or use district simulators.
 Home school and private school students may be enrolled in a driver education class at their boundary school and pay the required $175 fee.
-Charter school students are not eligible for enrollment.

 TEACHER GUIDELINES: